mrstefangrimm/SmartCardChanger/Instructable/Instructable.md

 **Test with Bluetooth**

-Install a Bluetooth Terminal App to connect to the device from a smart phone.
-These two apps work:
+Install a Bluetooth (BLE) compatible terminal app on your smart phone to use the smart card changer with Bluetooth.
+These two apps have been verified to work reliably:

 - Serial Bluetooth Terminal
 - Bluefruit Connect from Adafruit